ThePowerOfSwift/SwiftTextViewHashtag/README.md

 To detect hashtags in your textViews:

-1. Make sure the UITextView is `selectable`, can detect `links`, and is not `editable` (see image)
+1. Make sure the UITextView is `selectable`, can detect `links`, and is not `editable` (see image below)
 1. Wire the UITextView delegate to your ViewController
 1. Implement the UITextViewDelegate method `textView:shouldInteractWithURL:` to hook into the URL tap.
-See [example](https://github.com/ThornTechPublic/SwiftTextViewHashtag/blob/master/textViewSample/ViewController.swift#L164).
+[See example](https://github.com/ThornTechPublic/SwiftTextViewHashtag/blob/master/textViewSample/ViewController.swift#L164).
-1. After you set the text, call the `resolveHashTags()` [method](https://github.com/ThornTechPublic/SwiftTextViewHashtag/blob/master/textViewSample/TextCell.swift#L17)
+1. After you set the text, call the `resolveHashTags()` method.
+[See example](https://github.com/ThornTechPublic/SwiftTextViewHashtag/blob/master/textViewSample/TextCell.swift#L17)

 ![screenshot from storyboard](https://github.com/ThornTechPublic/SwiftTextViewHashtag/blob/master/GitHubImages/UITextViewStoryboard.png)